anas-ambri/anas-ambri.github.io/_posts/2017-05-29-what-your-http-client-says-about-your-app.md

 ### Foreword

-Yes, if you are a new Android project today, you would just use OkHttp.
+Yes, if you are starting a new Android project today, you would just use OkHttp.

 ## Android HTTP client 101